ksetafinansia/ssl-pinning-article/README.md

 ### For Experienced Developers
 1. Review **Remote Config Payload Structure** for configuration format
-2. Jump to your platform's **Simple Implementation Guide** for concepts
+2. Jump to your platform's **Implementation Guide** for concepts and patterns
-3. Implement using the patterns and architectures described
+3. Implement using the architectures and examples described
-4. Reference **Complete Implementation Guides** for specific code examples

 ## 📞 Support and Maintenance